Major League Baseball Amateur Draft

 The Official Baseball Rules govern which players are eligible for selection in the draft.
-These rules are detailed, but the basic eligibility criteria can be described as follows: Generally, a player is eligible for selection if the player is a resident of the United States or Canada and the player has never before signed a major league or minor league contract.
+These rules are detailed, but the basic eligibility criteria can be described as follows: Generally, a player is eligible for selection if he or she is a resident of the United States or Canada and the player has never before signed a major league or minor league contract.
 Residents of Puerto Rico and other territories of the United States are eligible for the draft.
 Also considered residents are players who enroll in a high school or college in the United States, regardless of where they are from originally.

 Certain groups of players are ineligible for selection, generally because they are still in school.
 The basic categories of players eligible to be drafted are:

 - High school players, if they have graduated from high school and have not yet attended college or junior college;